simp/pupmod-simp-tpm/README.md

 tpm::tboot::sinit_name: 2nd_gen_i5_i7_SINIT_51.BIN # the appropriate BIN
 tpm::tboot::sinit_source: 'puppet:///profiles/2nd_gen_i5_i7_SINIT_51.BIN' # where ever you choose to stash this tpm::tboot::owner_password: "%{alias('tpm::ownership::owner_pass')}"
+tpm::ownership::owner_pass: "whatever your password is"
+# If you are using version 1.9.7 or later and want the LCP and VLP updated:
+tpm::tboot::create_policy: true
+# To avoid puppet having to do 2 passes to determine what version of tboot is installed
+# you can set the version of tboot.
+tpm::tboot::tboot_version: "1.9.6"
 ```

 5. Include the `tpm::tboot` class: